MartinNikolovMarinov/LinearEquationSolver/README.md

 ![Demo Gui Recording Gif](./docs/demo_gui_recording.gif "Demo GUI usage")

-**Disclaimer:** The project was create for educational purpose and none of it should be taken very seriously.
+**Disclaimer:** The project was created for educational purpose and none of it should be taken very seriously.
 Besides C# is a terrible language for this type of project.